-The levels of the logic board with 96 logic channels can be set to 5 V or 3.3 V. Other than the LOG670, LOG96 has no programmable comparators for evaluating the applied voltage values.
+The logic board with 96 logic channels is optional.
+Its levels can be set to 5 V or 3,3 V. Other than the LOG670, LOG96 has no programmable comparators for evaluating the applied voltage values.
 Nevertheless, the input and output levels can be checked with set levels for discerning high and low.
 Levels from 0-0.8 V are discerned as low and levels from 2.0 V-3.3 V / 5 V are discerned as high.
+Maximum expansion: ATS-KMFT 670: 3 boards (= 288 logic channels)